TV São Francisco: Analog-to-digital conversion

 TV São Francisco launched its digital signal on May 14, 2014.
 The launch was at a special event attended by Rede Bahia shareholders, customers, authorities and representatives of the local press.
 With the transition, the station changed its call sign from ZYA 304, used since its inaugural sign on in 1990, to ZYQ 801.

 TV São Francisco shut down its analog signal, over VHF channel 7, on January 9, 2019, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remains on its pre-transition UHF channel 28, using PSIP to display TV São Francisco's virtual channel as 7 on digital television receivers.

 On November 3, 2021, TV São Francisco officially activated its sub-channel 7.2, with the branding TV Escola Juazeiro, for transmission of classes from the Municipal Education Network of Juazeiro.
 The project had been presented by the Department of Education and Youth of the Municipality of Juazeiro on October 22.

 News operation

-TV São Francisco currently broadcasts 5 hours of locally produced newscasts each week (with 40 minutes each weekday, through the local edition of noon newscast Bahia Meio Dia, anchored by Joyce Guirra), in addition to the news update bulletin Bahia Agora, with reports by Joyce Guirra, Kris de Lima and Thiago Santos.
-The station formerly produced the local editions of newscasts BATV and Jornal da Manhã, and the journalistic Norte Rural, with informations about agrobusiness and the rural area from the region of San Francisco Valley.
+TV São Francisco currently broadcasts 5 hours of locally produced newscasts each week (with 40 minutes each weekday, through the local edition of noon newscast Bahia Meio Dia, anchored by Joyce Guirra).
+The station formerly produced the local editions of newscasts Bahia Agora, BATV and Jornal da Manhã, and the journalistic Norte Rural, with informations about agrobusiness and the rural area from the region of San Francisco Valley.